6000 Fistula surgeries celebrated at the FIGO Regional Congress in Dubai

 “Nearly a decade ago, FIGO recognised obstetric fistula as a neglected public health and human rights issue, in need of urgent attention” points out Vos.
 “In response, FIGO and partners produced the first ever competency-based Fistula Surgery Training Manual in 2011, providing a standardised curriculum to train the next generation of fistula surgeons.”

-After release of the manual, the Fistula Foundation in California generously provided a grant to scale up the initial training programme in 2014, so that substantially more trainee fistula surgeons could join the initiative.
+After release of the manual, the Fistula Foundation in California has generously provided on-going funding to the training programme, to allow more trainee fistula surgeons to join and to help develop the initiative.
 Currently, almost all the FIGO trainee surgeons, known as ‘Fellows’, are full-time clinicians, including obstetricians, gynaecologists, general surgeons, or urologists, yet three quarters of them are the only surgeons in their facility able to treat a woman with fistula.